Pacific Scandal: Scandal

 Two groups competed for the contract to build the railway, Hugh Allan's Canada Pacific Railway Company and David Lewis Macpherson's Inter-Oceanic Railway Company.
 On April 2, 1873, Lucius Seth Huntington, a Liberal Member of Parliament, created an uproar in the House of Commons.
 He announced he had uncovered evidence that Allan and his associates had been granted the Canadian Pacific Railway contract in return for political donations of $360,000.

-In 1873, it became known that Allan had contributed a large sum of money to the Conservative government's re-election campaign of 1872; some sources quote a sum over $360,000.
+In 1873, it was public knowledge that Allan had contributed a large sum of money to the Conservative government's re-election campaign of 1872; some sources quote a sum over $360,000.
 Allan had promised to keep American capital out of the railway deal but had lied to Macdonald over this vital point, as Macdonald later discovered.
 The Liberal Party, the opposition party in Parliament, accused the Conservatives of having made a tacit agreement to give the contract to Hugh Allan in exchange for money.

 In making such allegations, the Liberals and their allies in the press (particularly George Brown's newspaper The Globe) presumed that most of the money had been used to bribe voters in the 1872 election.
 The secret ballot, which was then considered a novelty, had not yet been introduced in Canada.
 Although it was illegal to offer, solicit, or accept bribes in exchange for votes, effective enforcement of the prohibition proved impossible.

 Despite Macdonald's claims of innocence, evidence came to light showing transfers of money from Allan to Macdonald and some of his political colleagues.
 Perhaps even more damaging to Macdonald was the Liberals' discovery of a telegram through a former employee of Allan, which was thought to have been stolen from the safe of Allan's lawyer, John Abbott.